CollectionBuilder/collectionbuilder-contentdm/docs/data.md

 A link to the source code repository will be included if `source-code` is set in _config.yml, otherwise it will link to CollectionBuilder.

-## Data Markup
+## Data Set Markup

-The data found in `/assets/data/` can be seen as a "datapackage" containing all the derivatives related to the collection.
+The data found in `/assets/data/` can be seen as a data set or "datapackage" containing all the derivatives related to the collection.
-This data is described by two markup standards.
+This data set is described by two markup standards.

 First, the Data page (`/data.html`) contains [schema.org Dataset](https://schema.org/Dataset) markup embedded on the page in json+ld format (written in the `_includes/data-download-modal.html` file).
-This markup is [required by Google](https://developers.google.com/search/docs/data-types/dataset) to be indexed into their datasets search engine.
+This markup is [required by Google](https://developers.google.com/search/docs/data-types/dataset) to be indexed into their [datasets search engine](https://datasetsearch.research.google.com/).

 Second, `/assets/data/` contains `datapackage.json` as described by the Frictionless Data [Data Package Spec](https://specs.frictionlessdata.io/data-package/).
 Each data file "resource" is described following the [Data Resource Spec](https://specs.frictionlessdata.io/data-resource/).